 through a series of developmental

-stages or phases across time as members age and negotiate their
+stages over time as members age and negotiate their

 dynamic mosaics of individual growth stages.